dehezhang2/Notes/3402/CS3402_Database_System.md

     * (min, max) notation for relationship structural constraints

-      - This notation specifies that each entity participates in at least min and at most
+      - This notation specifies that **each entity** participates in at least min and at most

-        max relationship instances in a relationship.
+        max relationship instances(of relationship) in a relationship.

       - min must be at least 0 and at most max (0 <= min and min <= max)